intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

 In this tutorial, we use three machines: client trusted machine, it can be a non-SGX platform or an SGX platform; SGX-enabled machine, treated as untrusted machine;
 remote client machine.
-In this solution, you can also build it in one machine with SGX-enabled with below steps.
+In this solution, you can also deploy this solution in one SGX-enabled machine with below steps.

 Here we will show the complete workflow for using Kubernetes to manage the TensorFlow Serving running inside an SGX enclave with Gramine and its features